janawold1/BIOL337_SV_module/01_read_trimming.md

     fasterq-dump --verbose --split-files --progress -e 16 -O ${out}raw_reads/ ${line}
 done < to_download
 ```
-Sample IDs were then renamed to be consistent with literature and fastqc was run on raw reads.
+Sample IDs were then renamed for simplicity and to be consistent with Merot et al. Fastqc was then run on raw reads for an initial quality check.
 The `rename_list` file was constructed using metadata in the NCBI project PRJNA820751.
 ```
 while read -r line
     do